July 19, 1807

 In life, Connecticut Senator Uriah Tracy was known as a witty and compelling speaker, a forceful leader of the Federalist Party.
 In death, he acquired the dubious distinction of becoming the first senator to be buried in Congressional Cemetery.

-Perhaps the most notable among the cemetery's sixty thousand residents is Elbridge Gerry, signer of the Declaration of Independence, delegate to the Constitutional Convention, House member, and vice president under James Madison.
+Perhaps the most notable among the cemetery's 60,000 residents is Elbridge Gerry, signer of the Declaration of Independence, delegate to the Constitutional Convention, House member, and vice president under James Madison.
 Gerry became seriously ill late in 1814 as a result of the burdens of the War of 1812 and, according to a biographer, his "relentless socializing."
 On November 23, determined to preside over the Senate, he set out for the Capitol, but suffered a fatal stroke on the way.

 With the establishment of Arlington Cemetery after the Civil War, Congressional Cemetery yielded its active role as the chief national burying ground.

 Johnson, Abby Arthur. “‘The Memory of the Community’: A Photographic Album of Congressional Cemetery.”
 Washington History 4 (Spring/Summer 1992): 26-45.